 After you cross to the east bank of the Hudson, visit the home of Frederic Edwin Church, Cole's student and one of the school's most accomplished painters.
 Known for his colossal canvases, Church's largest work was Olana, the estate he created with the help of designer Calvert Vaux.
 Influenced by the Moorish architecture he'd seen in the Middle East, Church fashioned a home rich in texture and color, and he constructed and expanded it between 1870 and 1890.
 He also devoted considerable energy to designing the property's roads so that spectacular scenes of the Hudson and Catskills were calculatingly revealed.

 As you savor these vistas, blissfully little altered by the passage of time, you'll realize that even if old Rip had slumbered for one hundred years, he still would have descended from the mountains, stroking his beard in bewilderment, yet secure in the knowledge that "there stood the Kaatskill Mountains—there ran the silver Hudson."

-Excerpted from Backroads of New York, a coffee table and guide book featuring directions, narrative, maps and photography for 28 scenic drives in New York State.
-Text © 2007 by Kim Knox Beckius.
-Published by Voyageur Press.
-All rights reserved.
+Adapted from Backroads of New York by Kim Knox Beckius, a coffee table book featuring directions, narrative, maps and photography for 28 scenic drives in New York State.
 Reprinted with permission.